delftwaves/swan-docs/docs/getting_started/intel_fortran/suse/index.rst

    sudo zypper install -y intel-oneapi-compiler-fortran intel-oneapi-mpi intel-oneapi-mpi-devel

-Finally. let your OS system know where to find the compilers and libraries:
+Finally, let your OS system know where to find the compilers and libraries:

 .. code-block:: bash